sagemath/trac_to_gh/Issue 5671.md

 # Issue 5671: Create a spkg for minisat

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5671

 Original creator: boothby